Learn how to train your biceps anywhere without sacrificing gains with these muscle-building exercises using only resistance bands

 4 Fitness Band Curl Exercises for Bigger Biceps

-The following exercises are the same ones demonstrated by James Grage in the above video.
+The following bicep exercises with resistance bands are the same ones demonstrated by James Grage in the above video.
 Below, you’ll find written how-to descriptions for each move, plus recommend sets and reps.

 All four exercises can be done in one workout for a complete workout that hits all angles and both biceps heads, in addition to forearm work via reverse curls.

-As for sets and reps, use Grage’s hallmark 20-10-10-15 scheme on each exercise to maximize hypertrophy:
+The sets and reps for all exercises in this resistance band bicep workout use Grage’s hallmark 20-10-10-15 scheme on each exercise to maximize hypertrophy:

 - Set 1: A slow and controlled 20 reps.